-Don’t be surprised if you see more leftover steak recipes in the future!
-I’m back at the folk’s house again.
 You’d think I’d be able to take advantage of their budget and post lots and lots of marvelous steak recipes but they like their steak with just a little bit of salt and grilled to perfection.
-Fantastic, but there’s very little recipe opportunity!
+OG style, I call it, which made them laugh after I explained it!
+A good steak is fantastic that way but there’s very little recipe opportunity!

-The flavors might be familiar (caramelized onions, Worcestershire, garlic) but the method is a bit different and produces a marvelous mushroom.
-I think this goes against everything I’ve read or heard about cooking mushrooms.
-I use the same method for my Pan Roasted Mushrooms & Onions.
-So, maybe it will transform your mushrooms, too.
+The flavors in Steakhouse Mushrooms might be familiar (caramelized onions, Worcestershire, garlic) but the method is a bit different and produces a marvelous mushroom.
+I think this method goes against everything I’ve read or heard about cooking mushrooms.
+(I use the same method for my Pan Roasted Mushrooms & Onions, too.)

 - 2 tablespoons butter